-- 66. The policy of forced collectivisation is being pursued in agriculture and nearly 80% of the arable land is now socialised.
+68. The policy of forced collectivisation is being pursued in agriculture and nearly 80% of the arable land is now socialised.
 In industry, the main effort is being directed at the development of national mineral resources, especially oil.
-The government has taken certain steps to improve the living condition of the people, particularly by lowering prices, but the standard of living remains very low. - 67.
-The system of communications between Albania and the other countries of the Soviet bloc is being developed: Tirana is now an important aerial junction between the Soviet bloc countries and the Midd East.
-Albania has been allotted an active rôle in contacts between the Soviet bloc and the Moslem world. - 68.
-The Albanian Government has protested to the Italian Government against the siting of launching ramps in Italy and has announced that similar installations will be constructed in Albanian territory. - 69.
-Some normalsiation of relations with the free world has taken place, e.g. re-establishment of diplomatic relations with Turkey and membership of UNESCO.
-Nevertheless, of the countries of Eastern Europe, Albania remains the one most cut off, and the one in which the Communist régime has maintained a particularly "Stalinist" atmosphere.
+The Government has taken certain steps to improve the living condition of the people, particularly by lowering prices, but the standard of living remains very low.

+69. The system of communications between Albania and the other countries of the Soviet bloc is being developed: Tirana is now an important aerial junction between the Soviet bloc countries and the Middle East.
+Albania has taken an active part in contacts between the Soviet bloc and the Moslem world.

-(Signed) C.A.E.
-SHUCKBURTH Chairman
+70. The Albanian Government has protested to the Italian Government against the siting of launching ramps in Italy and has announced that similar installations will be sited in Albanian territory.

+71. Some normalisation of relations with the free world has taken place, e.g., re-establishment of diplomatic relations with Turkey and membership of UNESCO.
+Nevertheless, Albania remains the most isolated country of Eastern Europe and the one in which the Communist régime has maintained a particularly Stalinian etmosphere.